 Wild Camp Cooking

-- A canoe camping trip wouldn’t be complete without a backwoods banquet and although you may be swayed by the lure of freeze-dried food or pre-prepared food in foil packets, it’s often easier, cheaper and a whole lot tastier to prepare fresh meals.
+- A canoe-camping trip wouldn’t be complete without a campfire banquet and although you may be swayed by the lure of freeze-dried food or pre-prepared food in foil packets, it’s often easier, cheaper and a whole lot tastier to prepare fresh meals.

 - These can be cooked on camp or with a bit of planning you can cook things like stews, sauces, chillies and curry at home, and then freeze them ready to be re-heated during your canoe camping adventure.
 An old sea kayaker trick is to get cuts of meat vacuum packed by the butcher and then frozen.
 These then act as extra cold blocks to keep your perishables fresh, but then defrost ready for you to have fresh meat during your trip.

-- Packing and loading your boat for a canoe camping trip are important exercises.
-Obviously you want to keep things dry and when heading out canoe camping, most paddlers will use either dry bags or waterproof barrels to store their gear in and keep it dry in the event of an unplanned capsize or rainstorm.
+- Packing and loading your boat for a canoe-camping trip are important exercises.
+Obviously, you want to keep things dry and when heading out canoe camping, most paddlers will use either dry bags or waterproof barrels to store their gear in and keep it dry in the event of an unplanned capsize or rain shower.

 - The barrels are made from tough plastic and have either screw on or clamp on lids.
 They are possibly the most hardwearing solution available for keeping things dry but are not so easy to pack and secure into a canoe.
 They’re also not the most comfortable things to carry if you find yourself having to portage during your canoe camping trip.

 - A large 100-litre dry bag, with carry straps, to carry all the equipment needed for canoe camping and a smaller bag for daytime equipment, such as waterproofs and spare clothes, are usually sufficient.